fmcwradar/Microwave_Imaging/README.md

 ## Imaging with FMCW Radar

 For the image generation with the FMCW radar system you have to run two files.
-First, the file
+First, the file `Prepare_Radar_Data.py` and then the file `Bildgebung_FMCW_Radar_MM.py`.